iiscleap/Coswara-Data/README.md

 #### NOTE: This repository contains the raw audio data received at https://coswara.iisc.ac.in/ .
 The annotation process of this is ongoing (https://github.com/iiscleap/Coswara-Exp) and would be delayed compared to the uploaded data here.

 #### This is the data repository for Project Coswara (https://coswara.iisc.ac.in/).
 To view more information about the database such as distributions of gender, age, etc. click [here](https://iiscleap.github.io/coswara-blog/coswara/2020/11/23/visualize_coswara_data_metadata.html).
 <p>Each folder contains metadata and recordings corresponding to a person.
-The audio recordings are in wav format (44.1KHz).

 To download and extract the data, you can run the script `extract_data.py`